COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 )

 #pagebreak()
-=  Conceptualisation and development <Initial-idea-section>
+=  Conceptualisation and Development <Initial-idea-section>

 In this section, we will discuss the source materials upon which the conceptualisation and development of the system is built upon, and then show how we executed upon those ideas.